dianlight/hassio-addons/sambanas/DOCS.md

 If omitted Samba will listen on all supported interfaces of Home Assistant (see > ha network info), but if there are no supported interfaces, Samba will exit with an error.

-Note: Samba needs at least one non-loopback, non-ipv6, local interface to listen on and become browser on it.
+**Note**: Samba needs at least one non-loopback, non-ipv6, local interface to listen on and become browser on it.
 Without it, it works, but reloads it's interfaces in an infinite loop forever in each 10 seconds to check, whether a non-loopback, non-ipv6, local interface is added.
 This reload will fill the log file with infinite number of entries like added interface lo ip=::1 bcast= netmask=ffff:ffff:ffff:ffff:ffff:ffff:ffff:ffff.

 ### Option: `bind_all_interfaces` (optional)